Conditional expressions for plugins

 When Kong Gateway receives a request, it matches the request to a Route and determines which plugins are in scope according to the plugin scoping rules.
 For each in-scope plugin that has a condition set, Kong Gateway evaluates the expression before that plugin’s access phase runs.

 The following plugin contexts always execute, regardless of the condition: init_worker, configure, certificate, and rewrite.
-If the condition evaluates to false, the plugin’s access phase and later phases are skipped.
+If the condition evaluates to false, the plugin’s access phase and all later phases are skipped.
 Because of this, values set during or after the response phase (for example, kong.ctx.shared values written in header_filter or body_filter) aren’t available to condition expressions.

 Unlike plugin scopes, which are evaluated once at router time before any plugins run, conditions are evaluated per request, per plugin, immediately before each plugin executes.
 This means a higher-priority plugin can set values in kong.ctx.shared that a lower-priority plugin’s condition can then read.